III, Chapter One.

 “That’s one way of putting it, to be sure…”

 “No, I mean, this can’t really be happening…”

 “Oh, but it can, sir,” she beamed, “went up just today.”

 By the same token, replay of the NorCal conflagrations had further kindled my recollective cortex.
 Earlier flashbacks began amid second and third winds along the dune grassy flats of leaden Crissy Field, where long-scuppered thoughts surfaced like channel buoys on the choppy San Francisco Bay, merely a slivered beach away.
 Despite sucking in sand, long-tail ash and heavy salt-marine air out there, I chugged along powerless to deny an abiding endorphin addiction in any way, shape or form.

 We had even tissued out a website, which would eventually have been hacked and trolled anyhow.
 Moreover we tinkered with a podcast, diddled around with the codings of a killer app, at least until the seed feed ended in a round-one TKO.
 That was about when our secular, well meaning discourse exited stages left and right.
-Post mortem: Paulen himself couldn’t sell the greater occupation/spreading settlements; I couldn’t credibly unpack the Palestinian infighting and BDS/Gaza resistance.
+Post mortem: Paulen himself couldn’t sell occupation security/spreading settlements; I couldn’t credibly unpack the Palestinian infighting and BDS/Gaza resistance.
 Sad to say, it was a long shot from the ’08 moment we were sprung from 850 Bryant Street after being cleared of felony charges, due to lack of incriminating testimony or smoking guns.
 In retrospect, odd what a guilty conscience can make a body do, and get done to, for that matter.

 “But such an incredible hype job…”

 “Big launch, for a big figure,” the woman tidied up a stack in passing.
 “Larger than life, wouldn’t you say?”

 “Barely larger than lowlife, maybe.
 But the jury’s still out on that…”

 “Sorry, I don’t quite…”